Emergency Medical Services

 EMS 193 EMT Academic Strategies (2 credit hours)

-This companion to the EMT-Basic course is designed to reduce didactic and homework and workload while improving exam scores and overall success in the program.
+This companion to the EMT-Basic course is designed to reduce didactic and homework workload while improving exam scores and overall success in the program.
 It is required for all EMT-Basic students.

 EMS 120 Introduction to EMS Systems (3 credit hours)